DUNE/computing-training-202112/_episodes/11-expert-in-the-room-larsoft.md

 {: .language-bash}

-Lots of information on job configuration via FHiCL is available at this link:  https://cdcvs.fnal.gov/redmine/documents/327
+Lots of information on job configuration via FHiCL is available at this [link][redmine-327]

 #### Editing the example module and building it